jayreddy040-510/docker/docker.md

 1. Who is J?
 2. What are containers and why should you care about them?
 3. How to implement containerization in your next project
-5. How to easily manage containers (Intro to docker-compose)
+4. How to easily manage containers (Intro to docker-compose)
-5. Common docker/docker-compose commands
-6. Demo
+5. Demo
-7. Additional Resources
+6. Additional Resources
-8. Thank You's
+7. Thank You's

 ## Who is J?
 i am! next question. haha, only kidding.